OniDaito/sealhits/README.md

 ## Tests

+The tests assume you have a working PosgreSQL on the test machine.
+This will need to be installed first, before any tests can be run.
+Once this is setup on your test machine, the pytest will create a temporary database called *testseals*.
+Make sure this database does not already exist.

+The tests also assume you have a user called *postgres* with the password *postgres* within your PostgreSQL setup and that this user can create databases.
+If this is not the case (which is quite likely), you can set the username and password as environment variables:

+    export SEALHITS_TESTDATA_PGUSER="jam"
+    export SEALHITS_TESTDATA_PGpass="toast"

 To perform the tests, use pytest.
 The paths are set with the pytest.ini file.

     pytest

 During the first ever run, pytest will attempt to download the test data (Currently located at [https://gitlab.st-andrews.ac.uk/biology/smru/bjb8/sealhits_testdata](https://gitlab.st-andrews.ac.uk/biology/smru/bjb8/sealhits_testdata)).
 This dataset is quite large so it might take a while to obtain.

-The tests assume you have a working PosgreSQL on the test machine.
-This will need to be installed first, before any tests can be run.
-Once this is setup on your test machine, the pytest will create a temporary database called *testseals*.
-Make sure this database does not already exist.

 ## Docs